Get TESOL certified while experiencing the world-famous culture of South Korea with job placement assistance included!

 Yes!
 You will receive assistance from the TESOL/TEFL school staff to help you start looking for work during your course.
 Generally, students don’t have a problem finding a job within a few weeks of the course ending as long as they are actively applying for jobs.

-4. Submit your $600 Deposit (Approximately 5 Minutes): A deposit is required in order to apply for the program and is subtracted from your total program fee.
-After you submit your deposit, we will start to arrange your arrival details!
+3. Submit your Application Fee: A $300 application fee is required in order to apply for the program.
+This is subtracted from your total program fee.
+If we are unable to accept you following your interview (very unlikely!) we will refund your application fee in full.

-5. Schedule your Video Interview!
-(Approximately 15 Minutes): Once you have submitted your online application and paid your application deposit, you will be asked to schedule a video interview with a Greenheart Travel representative.
+4. Schedule your Video Interview!
+Once you have submitted your online application and paid your application fee, you will be asked to schedule a video interview with a Greenheart Travel representative.

 7. Submit your Placement Documents: We’ll need a short video and a new resume in our defined format after you’re accepted, and we’ll send you the instructions on completing them after you’re accepted.

-6. Balance: Your remaining tuition balance will be due 6 weeks prior to your course start date.
+8. Balance: Your remaining tuition balance will be due 60 days prior to your program start date.

 Get a glimpse into the TEFL course in Korea!